Christopher Newport: Third Supply: ill-fated Sea Venture

 Newport made a third trip to America in June 1609, as captain of the Sea Venture and "Vice Admiral" of the Third Supply mission.
 Normally, ships destined for North America from Europe sailed south as far as the Canary Islands as at that latitude the mean direction of the wind is to the West, pushing them across the Atlantic (ships returning to Europe turned eastward at the Carolinas, as at that latitude the mean wind direction is to the East), then followed the chain of west Indian islands to Florida and from there followed the Atlantic coast of the continent.
 However, with the West Indies firmly in the grip of the Spanish Empire, the English fleet turned Northwards in the open Atlantic, intending to bypass the Spanish threat and head directly for Virginia.
 Days away from Jamestown, on 24 July, the nine ships encountered a massive three-day-long storm, and became separated.
 The flagship of the mission, the Sea Venture, being newly built for the voyage, was leaking heavily, having lost her caulking.
 Admiral Sir George Somers, who had taken the helm, deliberately drove her upon a reef in Bermuda to prevent her foundering.
 Eventually, in May 1610, the survivors (150 colonists and crew members, and one dog) constructed two smaller ships, the Deliverance and the Patience, from the wreck and the abundant native Bermuda cedar.
 Arriving at Jamestown 10 months later than planned, where the death of over 80% of the colonists had occurred during the Starving Time, Newport and the others had precious few supplies to share.
 Both groups felt they had no alternative but to return to England.
 On 7 June, they boarded the ships, and started to sail downstream and abandon Jamestown.
 However, as they approached Mulberry Island, they were met by a 'fourth" supply mission sailing upstream headed by a new governor, Thomas West, who ordered the remaining settlers to return.
+He was also a part of Jamestown governing, and made Jamestown progress.

 On his last voyage to Jamestown in 1610, Newport brought John Rolfe.
 Rolfe would engineer a new kind of tobacco that would become the key to the colony's eventual prosperity.